bxparks/AceTime/USER_GUIDE.md

           leap second aware, so the `epochSeconds` will continue to be ahead of UTC by one second even after synchronization.
 * `acetime_t`
-    * AceTime uses an epoch of 2000-01-01T00:00:00Z.
+    * AceTime uses an epoch of 2050-01-01T00:00:00Z by default.
+The epoch can be changed using the `Epoch::currentEpochYear(year)` function.
-      The `acetime_t` type is a 32-bit signed integer whose smallest value is `-2^31` and largest value is `2^31-1`.
+    * The `acetime_t` type is a 32-bit signed integer whose smallest value is `-2^31` and largest value is `2^31-1`.
 However, the smallest value is used to indicate an internal "Error" condition, therefore the actual smallest `acetime_t` is `-2^31+1`.
-Therefore, the smallest and largest dates that can be represented by `acetime_t` is 1931-12-13T20:45:53Z to 2068-01-19T03:14:07Z (inclusive).
+Therefore, the smallest and largest dates that can be represented by `acetime_t` is theoreticall 1981-12-13T20:45:53Z to 2018-01-20T03:14:07Z (inclusive).
-    * To be safe, users of this library should stay at least 1 year away from the lower and upper limits of `acetime_t` (i.e. stay within the year 1932 to 2067, inclusive).
+    * To be conversative, users of this library should limit the range of the epoch seconds to +/- 50 years of the current epoch, in other words, `[2000,2100)`.
 * `TimeOffset`
     * Implemented using `int16_t` in 1 minute increments.
 * `LocalDate`, `LocalDateTime`